Well done on taking this first step

 - Infection and inflammation markers

-- Full cholesterol screen: LDL levels or otherwise known as “bad” cholesterol, HDL or otherwise known as “good” cholesterol because it is cardioprotective, triglyceride levels which are fatty acids and main constituents of body fat in humans.
+- Full cholesterol screen: LDL levels, also known as “bad” cholesterol, HDL, also known as “good” cholesterol because it is cardioprotective, and triglyceride levels, which are fatty acids and the main constituents of body fat in humans.

 - Kidney function screen: Including filtration and hydration to get an indication of any abnormalities with how well the kidneys are doing their job and how quickly body waste is being removed.

-- Liver function screen: ALT, Gamma GT and AST enzymes found in the liver cells which leak into the blood if liver cells are damaged.
+- Liver function screen: ALT, Gamma GT and AST enzymes found in the liver cells, which leak into the blood if liver cells are damaged.
 Bilirubin, an increase of which can cause jaundice.
-Albumin, the protein made by the liver which also makes up 60% of total protein in the blood aiding in the maintenance of tissue growth and repair.
+Albumin, a protein produced by the liver, also accounts for 60% of the total protein in the blood, playing a crucial role in maintaining tissue growth and repair.

 - Muscle damage markers, a helpful indicator of any heart damage

-- Calcium screen: To diagnose and monitor a range of conditions relating to the bones, heart, nerve, kidneys and teeth.
+- Calcium screen: To diagnose and monitor a range of conditions relating to the bones, heart, nerves, kidneys and teeth.

 - Potassium level